Sabah threatened by critical wildlife extinction | Borneo Post Online

 Several non-governmental organisations offered rewards of up to RM30,000 to those who could provide information and the swift response from police forces and JHL Sabah by launching Ops Khazanah, led to the detention of five locals and one illegal immigrant along with five firearms, 59 live bullets, 53 bullet shell casing and elephant tusks.

-Most recently, another elephant carcass was found by a farm worker in Bakapit, Lahad Datu, on Dec 9.

-Since 2010,145 cases of elephant deaths have been recorded in Sabah, among others, due to poaching, revenge, poisoning, accidents, illnesses and the rest are unknown.
+Since 2010,145 cases of elephant deaths have been recorded in Sabah due to poaching, revenge, poisoning, accidents, illnesses and reasons unknown.

 The numbers recorded over the past 10 years are huge especially given the state of elephant species in Sabah that is on the verge of extinction with only about 2,000 species remaining.